Dubai’s Healthcare System for Expats and Tourists

 Anyone working legally in Dubai is eligible for healthcare coverage.
 Employers are required to provide basic health insurance to all expats, as well as support those on lower salaries through the EBP system.

 To access medical care in government-run facilities, such as Dubai Hospital and Latifa Hospital, you need a health card.
-Those eligible can apply for a card from the DHA online or visit a medical center.
+Those eligible can apply for a card online or visit a medical center.
 You will need to provide the following:

 - your Emirates ID number